 The fourth research area “social differentiation” expresses that there are socio-structural processes of differentiation.
 These become effective when related to other social fields and within science.

 This systematization is conceptualized heuristically and does not contain a hierarchical differentiation between the four research areas.
 These four research areas integrate with the five academic disciplines represented at the LCSS: Political Science, Philosophy, Economics, Law, and Sociology.
-For this purpose and for referring specific issues and research questions, the distinguishing features are translated into those five disciplines mentioned above.
+For this purpose and for referring specific issues and research questions, the distinguishing features are translated into these five disciplines.
 However, the LCSS acknowledges that the four research areas are not equally relevant to all of the five disciplines.
-In fact, the respective disciplines emphasize certain areas and in others they are represented only marginally, if at all.
+In fact, the respective disciplines emphasize certain areas while in others they are represented only marginally, if at all.